romana/romana/romana_setup.md

 ### Distro

-The linux distribution that the stack and Romana will be installed on.
+The linux distribution can be specified using the `-d` or `--distro` option.
+This is used when the installation environment is created, and when stack and Romana components are being installed.

 Valid values are:
 - `ubuntu` -- [Ubuntu](http://www.ubuntu.com/) 14.04 LTS